magento/magento2-page-builder/docs/getting-started/install-pagebuilder.md

 ```

 Check your composer keys in the `auth.json` file.
-If these keys are correct and you still encounter these errors, please contact [Igor Melnykov] or [Olena Tkacheva].
+If these keys are correct and you still encounter these errors, please contact [Olena Tkacheva].

 [Olena Tkacheva]: https://magentocommeng.slack.com/messages/@UAFV915FB